-Classification is based on the student's standing at the beginning of any regular session.
+Classification is based on the student's standing according to earned hours at the beginning of any regular session.

 By Hours

 Freshman: (0-23 hours) one working toward a bachelor's degree.
 Sophomore: (24-53 hours) one working toward a bachelor's degree.
 Junior: (54-83 hours) one working toward a bachelor's degree.
 Senior: (84 or more hours) one working toward a bachelor's degree.